Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Theory

 We consider two scenarios.
 First, one in which the religious market is served by a single church, $A$, with strictness $a$.
 This could represent a church that is protected from competition by the state.
 As previously mentioned, this is consistent with the virtual monopoly of the Catholic Church in Colombia before the '90s.
 In the second scenario, there are two churches, $A$ and $B$, with a strictness of $a$ and $b$, respectively. $B$ could represent an evangelical Protestant church, which describes the great majority of non-Catholic churches in Colombia in the period we examine.
 Without loss of generality, we assume that $a<b$, so only $A$ and $F$ will compete for members --- given that $F$'s strictness is fixed at zero.

 Importantly, we assume that recruiting new members or contributors from $F$ is costly to $A$.
-Specifically, we assume that through violence, the armed group reduces by a fraction $\beta\in (0,1)$ the revenue that $A$ gets from persuading some members of $F$ to reduce their collaboration to the armed group and collaborate more with $A$.\footnote{That only church $A$ can recruit contributors from $F$ (and bear the costs of this action) is also without loss of generality; as previously mentioned, if instead we had assumed a circular space, this assumption would not be necessary.} $F$ uses violence to deter the leaders of a church from trying to recruit the armed groups's members and collaborators.\footnote{Even though $F$'s action is not explicitly modeled, and it is assumed to be exogenous, this is consistent with a scenario in which in an earlier stage, $F$ decided whether or not to use violence, and that the decision only depends on whether $F$ expects that there are people willing to abandon $F$ to join $A$.} Note that conflict-related violence occurs only if $F$ expects that there are people willing to reduce their collaboration with $F$ and collaborate more with $A$ as a consequence of the introduction of religious competition.
+Specifically, we assume that through violence, the armed group reduces by a fraction $\beta\in (0,1)$ the revenue that $A$ would otherwise get by persuading some members of $F$ to reduce their collaboration to the armed group and collaborate more with $A$.\footnote{That only church $A$ can recruit contributors from $F$ (and bear the costs of this action) is also without loss of generality; as previously mentioned, if instead we had assumed a circular space, this assumption would not be necessary.} $F$ uses violence to deter the leaders of a church from trying to recruit the armed groups's members and collaborators.\footnote{Even though $F$'s actions are not explicitly modeled, and are assumed to be exogenous, this is consistent with a scenario in which in an earlier stage, $F$ decides whether to use violence, with the decision only depending on whether $F$ expects that there are people willing to abandon $F$ to join $A$.} Note that conflict-related violence occurs only if $F$ expects that there are people willing to reduce their collaboration with $F$ and collaborate more with $A$ as a consequence of the introduction of religious competition.
 We examine whether, in equilibrium, this happens.

 Let $f^m$ denote the equilibrium proportion of people collaborating with the armed group when the religious market is served by a monopoly $A$.
 Let $f^{c}$ be the (Nash) equilibrium proportion of people collaborating with the armed group when there are two churches that compete in the religious marketplace.
 And let $\Delta f \equiv f^m-f^{c}$ denote the proportion of people that, in equilibrium, are willing to reduce their collaboration with the armed group and collaborate more with the church.
 In the Appendix (\ref{appmodel}) we show that $f^m=1/5$ and $ f^{c}=7\beta/(9+15\beta)$, with which